Mehmedcan/Unity-GoogleDrive-Connection/README.md

 Unity - GoogleDrive Connection

-Explains how to connect google drive with Unity.
+Explains how to connect Google Drive with Unity.

 * In this project you will see how to set file link between your Unity project and any Google Drive account.
 * All links in project and json file are "direct links".
 Any "Google Drive Direct Link Generator" can be used to get these links.